 - Communicate changes that affect covered tasks to individuals performing those covered tasks

 - Establish re-evaluation intervals

-- Describe how training will be used in the OQ program when it’s appropriate (e.g., new hires, refresher training for existing employees who transfer to new jobs or fail evaluations, etc.).
+- Describe how training will be used in the OQ program when appropriate (e.g., new hires, refresher training for existing employees who transfer to new jobs or fail evaluations, etc.).

 Additionally, the written OQ plan should: